-I made quite a few cornets in all the years I worked in kitchens and I was actually pretty fast with knocking out a few so don’t be discouraged if the first cornets will not be that perfect.
+I made quite a few cornets in all the years I worked in kitchens and I was pretty fast with knocking out a few so don’t be discouraged if the first cornets will not be that perfect.
 In no time you will be a Tuile rolling machine.
 You can fill them with anything, Salmon Tartar, Tuna Tartar, Mousse, etc. Tuiles must be curved while they are hot, otherwise, they will crack and break.
 One thing you will need to make a cone-shaped tuile is a set of Cream Roll Molds that are available at Amazon, unless you plan to make hundreds of them a set of 6 will be just fine.
 The Tuile recipe is excerpted from The French Laundry Cookbook by Thomas Keller.

 Why Green Chickpeas:

 If you never tasted green chickpeas you have no idea what you are missing.
-Green chickpeas are creamy delicious, full of flavor and color.
+Green chickpeas are creamy delicious, and full of flavor and color.
 They are so versatile and can be used for salad, entrees soups appetizers, etc They are a great source of plant-based, all-natural protein, and an exciting and healthy choice.

 Facts about Green Chickpeas:

 Green chickpeas are harvested earlier than the light brown beans we’re used to seeing in stores.
 They are a summer crop, usually harvested in late summer and early fall.
 Green Chickpeas are young garbanzo beans harvested at peak freshness and are nutritionally packed.
-You will find green chickpeas at Indian stores or at farmer’s markets however for a year around cooking you want to look at frozen green chickpeas.
+You will find green chickpeas at Indian stores or farmer’s markets however for a year around cooking you want to look at frozen green chickpeas.
 Check out Fresh Nature food and their Green Chickpeas

 The perfect superfood, high in fiber, antioxidants, folate, and iron.